Skip to content

 Best Practices

-1. Always export after admin changes -- Keep git-tracked seed data current
+1. Always export after local admin changes -- Keep git-tracked seed data current

 2. Review before committing -- git diff fixtures/seed/seed_data.json

-4. Production via admin -- Use Django admin for ongoing changes
+4. Staging via admin -- Use the staging Django admin for staging catalog changes

 5. Version large updates -- Create git tags for major catalog changes

-6. Backup before importing -- Export production data before major catalog changes
+6. Backup before importing -- Export existing data before major catalog changes

 7. Use selective exports for efficiency -- For large catalogs (1000+ products), don't export/import everything for small changes